Ideas-on-Stage/ideasonstage.com/content/news/2018-10-10-5-speaking-lessons-from-president-macron.en.md

 This analogy goes for any presentation.
 Start strong, and finish with a flourish.

-Macron could benefit from practicing conclusions, and any speaker can gain power and credibility by ensuring they finish each sentence – especially the final one – clearly and powerfully.
+Macron could benefit from practicing conclusions.
+And any speaker can gain power and credibility by ensuring they finish each sentence – especially the final one – clearly and powerfully.
 Even when improvising.
-And if you have prepared well, you will likely already have several possible conclusions you can use that will ensure a big round of applause.
+And if you have prepared well, you will likely have already generated several possible conclusions you can use that will ensure a big round of applause.

 President Macron is a powerful, confident communicator.
 And even though he is already a highly skilled speaker, he is not yet the finished article, and he continues to improve.
-That in itself should be a lesson to us all: every speaker, no matter how good, has potential to develop and stretch their skills.
+That in itself should be a lesson to us all: every speaker, no matter how good, has potential to further develop and stretch their skills.
 It comes through practice, a desire to improve, and through a deep respect for your audience that drives you to give them the best experience possible.

 Macron gave French Tech a great experience yesterday.
 I have no doubt he’ll be even better next time.